ViniciosLugli/learning-unity-vr/README.md

 # learning-unity-vr

-This repository contains the code for the Unity VR project I created while learning Unity and VR development.
+This repository contains the code for the Unity VR project I created while learning Unity and VR development(Also aframe for tests).

 ## Assets